- Versatile and feature-rich for wide usage

 - Axis Lightfinder and WDR for clear 2MP video

 - Easy install and 102° wide area coverage

 - Compact HD 1080P camera for in- and outdoor

-- 97° viewing angle to capture wide areas
+- Wide 105° viewing angle to capture large areas

 A network camera is a camera that can be connected to an IP network.
 It is therefore also, interchangeably, called an IP camera.
 Like all IP devices on an IP network a network camera is IP addressable and needs to be assigned an IP address to be accessible via the network that it is on.